Azure/azure-sdk-for-python/sdk/modelsrepository/azure-iot-modelsrepository/README.md

 # Global endpoint client
 with ModelsRepositoryClient() as client:
     # In this example model dependency resolution is disabled by passing in
-    # DependencyModeType.disabled.value as the value for the dependency_resolution parameter
+    # DependencyMode.disabled.value as the value for the dependency_resolution parameter
     # for get_models().
-By default the parameter has a value of DependencyModeType.enabled.value.
+By default the parameter has a value of DependencyMode.enabled.value.
     # When model dependency resolution is disabled, only the input dtmi(s) will be processed
     # and model dependencies (if any) will be ignored.
-    models = client.get_models(dtmi, dependency_resolution=DependencyModeType.disabled.value)
+    models = client.get_models(dtmi, dependency_resolution=DependencyMode.disabled.value)

 # In this case the above dtmi has 2 model dependencies but are not returned
 # due to disabling model dependency resolution.